What to know about condo associations: Your guide to rules, fees, and insurance

 Operating fund

 A condo's operating fund is a pool of money that's funded by condo fee payments from owners.
-It's used for everyday expenses, such as the maintenance and upkeep of the building's fitness rooms or yard.
+It's used for predictable, recurring expenses, such as the maintenance and upkeep of the building's fitness rooms or yard.

 You can think of your payments to the operating fund as equivalent to the amount you'd need to set aside for maintenance each month if you lived in a single-family home or a townhome.